ppy/osu-wiki/wiki/Beatmap_Editor/AiMod/en.md

 **AiMod** is a tool built into the [beatmap editor](/wiki/Beatmap_Editor) that detects problems in a [beatmap](/wiki/Beatmaps).
 It can be opened via the menu option `File` > `Open AiMod` or the [shortcut keys](/wiki/Shortcut_key_reference) `Ctrl` + `Shift` + `A`.

 While AiMod can be useful for catching basic issues in a map, it is not a replacement for [modding](/wiki/Modding) done by real people.
-AiMod cannot evaluate the quality of a map or pick out complex issues such as poor [patterning](/wiki/Beatmaps/Pattern) or [timing](/wiki/Beatmap_Editor/Timing)<!-- TODO: probably not the best place to link. this is talking about the concept of timing, not the editor -->.
-When [creating a map](/wiki/Beatmapping), it is recommended to fix AiMod's warnings first, then ask for other [modders](/wiki/Glossary#modder)' help.
+AiMod cannot evaluate the quality of a map or pick out complex issues such as poor [patterning](/wiki/Beatmaps/Pattern) or [timing](/wiki/Guides/How_to_Time_Songs).
+When [creating a map](/wiki/Beatmapping), it is recommended to fix AiMod's warnings first, then ask for other [modders'](/wiki/Glossary#modder) help.

 Development of AiMod usually lags behind the standards held by the mapping community and [ranking criteria](/wiki/Ranking_Criteria), and as a result, [some of its output is considered incorrect](#flaws).